MonitorControl/MonitorControl/README.md

 - [SwiftFormat](https://github.com/nicklockwood/SwiftFormat)
 - [BartyCrouch](https://github.com/Flinesoft/BartyCrouch) (for updating localizations)

+### Build steps

-Clone the project via this Terminal command:
+- Clone the project via this Terminal command:

 ```sh
 git clone https://github.com/MonitorControl/MonitorControl.git
 ```

-If you want to clone one of the branches, add `--single-branch --branch [branchname]` after the `clone` option.
+- If you want to clone one of the branches, add `--single-branch --branch [branchname]` after the `clone` option.

-You're all set !
+- You're all set !
 Now open the `MonitorControl.xcodeproj` with Xcode!
 The dependencies will automatically get downloaded once you open the project.
-If they don't:

-`File > Packages > Resolve Package Versions`
+If they don't: `File > Packages > Resolve Package Versions`

 ### Third party dependencies